Chymotrypsin

-Chymotrypsin (chymotrypsins A and B, alpha-chymar ophth, avazyme, chymar, chymotest, enzeon, quimar, quimotrase, alpha-chymar, alpha-chymotrypsin A, alpha-chymotrypsin) is a digestive enzyme component of pancreatic juice acting in the duodenum, where it performs proteolysis, the breakdown of proteins and polypeptides.
+Chymotrypsins (including enzymes called alpha-chymotrypsin, chymotrypsin A, and chymotrypsin B) are digestive enzymes that form a component of pancreatic juice acting in the duodenum, where they perform proteolysis, the breakdown of proteins and polypeptides.
+In humans, the corresponding enzymes are encoded by the genes CTRB1 and CTRB2.
+The related enzyme chymotrypsin-C acts similarly, but with some differences including a preference for cutting leucine over phenylalanine bonds.

 Chymotrypsin preferentially cleaves peptide amide bonds where the side chain of the amino acid N-terminal to the scissile amide bond (the P_{1} position) is a large hydrophobic amino acid (tyrosine, tryptophan, and phenylalanine).
 These amino acids contain an aromatic ring in their side chain that fits into a hydrophobic pocket (the S_{1} position) of the enzyme.
 It is activated in the presence of trypsin.
 The hydrophobic and shape complementarity between the peptide substrate P_{1} side chain and the enzyme S_{1} binding cavity accounts for the substrate specificity of this enzyme.
 Chymotrypsin also hydrolyzes other amide bonds in peptides at slower rates, particularly those containing leucine at the P_{1} position.

 Structurally, it is the archetypal structure for its superfamily, the PA clan of proteases.

+Other names

+This enzyme has been called various other names including alpha-chymar ophth, avazyme, chymar, chymotest, enzeon, quimar, quimotrase, alpha-chymar, and alpha-chymotrypsin A.